chinamike65/hugo-tuolesi/content/book5/book5en.md

 If, after understanding the suffering of karma, the thought of wanting to escape from the cycle of birth and death arises, this state of mind is renunciation, the mind of renunciation of the six realms of samsara.

-The heart that is liberated from suffering is not counted as renunciation, because all living beings in the animal realm have that kind of heart, and the heart of liberation from suffering is not counted as renunciation.
+The mind that is liberated from suffering is not counted as renunciation, because all living beings in the animal realm have that kind of mind, and the mind of liberation from suffering is not counted as renunciation.

 Master Yeshe Jianshen said that life is very hard.
 If you think about the hardships of life, you will find that there is no reason to live.